Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

-To further understand the effect of the token selection operation, we present the changes in the attention matrix before and after the operation.
-As shown in Fig.~\ref{fig:plot_AM}, we used the Pavia University dataset with the number of groups set to 2 and a selection rate of 40\%.
-Specifically, we selected the dense attention matrix from the first head of the multi-head self-attention mechanism.
-From the figure, it is evident that after the token selection operation, only 40\% of the elements in the original dense attention matrix retain their values, while the remaining 60\% are set to 0, resulting in a sparse selective attention mask.
-After deep feature extraction by the TSTB, the relevant information for classification is retained, whereas irrelevant and redundant information is discarded.
+\textbf{(2) Attention Matrix Change of Token Selection.} To further understand the token selection process in TSFTB, we present the changes in the attention matrix before and after the operation (corresponding to equation \ref{eqn:mask}).
+As shown in Fig.~\ref{fig:plot_AM}, we used the Pavia University dataset with a group number of 2 and a selection rate of 40\%.
+Specifically, we selected the dense attention matrix from the first head of the MHSA mechanism.
+From the figure, it is evident that after the token selection operation, only 40\% of the elements in the original dense attention matrix retain their values, while the remaining 60\% are set to 0, resulting in a sparse selective attention mask for subsequent effective fusion.
+Through this process, the relevant information for classification is retained, whereas irrelevant and redundant information is discarded.